Flank/flank-dashboard/metrics/firebase/docs/01_firestore_builds_aggregation_design.md

 ### Firestore Cloud Functions

 When we've created collections and applied rules for them, we should create the Firestore Cloud Functions.
-In addition, we can [write this functions using the Dart programming language](https://github.com/platform-platform/monorepo/blob/master/metrics/firebase/docs/analysis/01_using_dart_in_the_firebase_cloud_functions.md).
+In addition, we can [write these functions using the Dart programming language](https://github.com/platform-platform/monorepo/blob/master/metrics/firebase/docs/analysis/01_using_dart_in_the_firebase_cloud_functions.md).

-If we want to provide builds aggregations, we need to process calculations in react to added build.
+If we want to provide builds aggregations, we need to process calculations in reaction to added build.
 For this purpose, we should create the `onCreate` function trigger on the `build` collection.

 ```dart
 functions['onAddedBuild'] = functions.firestore